taroz/ge-gnss-visibility/README.md

 # GNSS satellite visibility simulation from Google Earth
-- This project generates virtual fisheye zenith images from Google Earth at arbitrary locations and automatically determines GNSS visibility.
+- This project generates virtual fisheye zenith images from Google Earth at arbitrary locations and automatically determines GNSS visibility
-- This can be used to evaluate GNSS multipath in urban areas and as a reference for LOS/NLOS satellites.
+- This can be used to evaluate GNSS multipath in urban areas and as a reference for LOS/NLOS satellites

 ![](https://github.com/taroz/Misc/blob/master/data/ge-gnss-visibility/static.png?raw=true)

 # Vehicle Driving Data